 Canton is sort of a second neighborhood for me.
-As I have previously “nutshelled” – father raised, time growing up, lived, current rental property, home of Building Moxie 106 Yard Sponsor DAP … etc in Canton, and I am pretty stoked that Ace has now landed here too.
-While of course I had an interest that night as a reporter, it’s safe also to assume that I’ll be popping in, some Sunday, in the not too distant future to pick up, idk … a wing nut, solder, caulk or some such.
+As I have previously “nutshelled” – father raised, time growing up, lived, current rental property, home of Building Moxie 106 Yard Sponsor DAP, etc in Canton, and I am pretty stoked that Ace has now landed here too.
+Of course I had an interest that night as a reporter.
+But it’s safe also to assume that I’ll be popping in, some Sunday in the not too distant future, to pick up, idk, a wing nut, solder, caulk or some such.
 (Thank you!)

 With locations also in the neighborhoods of Federal Hill and Waverly, and collectively known as Charm City Ace Hardware, the Canton location is the company’s largest – weighing in at around 11000 square feet.

 Admittedly, I have yet made it to either the Federal Hill or Waverly stores, but on one occasion I did shop at their P Street location in DC.
 I will say, I really enjoyed that experience.
 Both for the team’s breadth of knowledge as well as for the store’s product selection.
 All in a tightly-packed urban setting.